- What are Dry Eye Symptoms?

 There are also drugs that stimulate teardrops which may also be prescribed.

 If medicine does not work, and eye drops don’t work either, there are some things an optometrist can do.
-Some physical treatments include:
+Some physical treatments for dry eye include:

 - Treatment to close some tear ducts to reduce tear loss